-- 60. External reviewers with previous experience of REF reviews and with experience in the broad UoA subject area are appointed to undertake peer review of the selected outputs.
-Each reviewer is asked to review an average of three outputs per staff member identified through the processes outlined in Parts Two and Three of this Code of Practice above. - 61.
-External reviewers are asked to - review the outputs against the REF star rating system - state their opinion on the UoA appropriate to the outputs submitted for review - 62.
+- 63. External reviewers with previous experience of REF reviews and with experience in the broad UoA subject area are appointed to undertake peer review of the selected outputs.
+Each reviewer is asked to review an average of three outputs per staff member identified through the processes outlined in Parts Two and Three of this Code of Practice above. - 64.
+External reviewers are asked to - review the outputs against the REF star rating system - state their opinion on the UoA appropriate to the outputs submitted for review - 65.
 The University will apply the following criteria to selection of outputs for submission to REF2021 - i. a minimum of one research output per submitted staff member will be submitted (with a view to maximising the quality of the submission overall) and except where procedures taking into account the effect of individual circumstances have been applied.
 Former staff may, in some circumstances, be eligible for submission.
-A maximum of five may be submitted by any submitted staff. - ii. research outputs with the highest star rating in accordance with the external reviewers' guidance will be submitted, taking into account the requirement to submit at least one output per staff member and, the total number of outputs must equal 2.5 times the summed FTE of the submitted staff across the UoA. - iii. where the total required outputs is exceeded by available outputs, consideration will be given to the external reviewers' guidance as to best fit with the UoA and to inclusivity, equality and diversity where selecting from outputs of equal quality and fit in the assessment of the external reviewers. - iv. where the REF Equality and Diversity Advisory Panel has accepted an application to reduce the total required outputs for the UoA in recognition of staff circumstances, these will be applied such that the affected staff will be required to submit a minimum of one output, or zero outputs as described by the Guidance on Submission in Appendix 13. - v. staff on part-time or fixed term contracts and staff whose contract of employment has included a period of part-time or fixed term contracted employment across the REF cycle will be considered in relation to their contribution of outputs, while the minimum of one research output will continue to be applied except where (as above) staff have made application for consideration of individual circumstances. - 63.
-The University is undertaking the following schedule: - Summer 2019 An initial identification of potential REF eligible Category A staff following the process outlined in Part Two - Autumn 2019 A preliminary external review of research outputs and impact case studies - Spring 2020 Final identification of staff following the EDAP approval of the process outlined in Part Two and ongoing external review of research outputs. - Ongoing identification and review of new appointments - 31 July 2020 REF Census Date
+A maximum of five may be submitted by any submitted staff. - ii. research outputs with the highest star rating in accordance with the external reviewers' guidance will be submitted, taking into account the requirement to submit at least one output per staff member and, the total number of outputs must equal 2.5 times the summed FTE of the submitted staff across the UoA. - iii. where the total required outputs is exceeded by available outputs, consideration will be given to the external reviewers' guidance as to best fit with the UoA and to inclusivity, equality and diversity where selecting from outputs of equal quality and fit in the assessment of the external reviewers. - iv. where the REF Equality and Diversity Advisory Panel has accepted an application to reduce the total required outputs for the UoA in recognition of staff circumstances, these will be applied such that the affected staff will be required to submit a minimum of one output, or zero outputs as described by the Guidance on Submission in Appendix 13. - v. staff on part-time or fixed term contracts and staff whose contract of employment has included a period of part-time or fixed term contracted employment across the REF cycle will be considered in relation to their contribution of outputs, while the minimum of one research output will continue to be applied except where (as above) staff have made application for consideration of individual circumstances. - 66.
+The University may consider submitting to REF2021 the research outputs of former staff who, while employed at Solent, met the criteria for SRR outlined in fig.3.
+This will not include research outputs of any former staff who left the University as the result of a severance or redundancy process. - 67.
+The University is undertaking the following schedule: - Summer 2019 An initial identification of potential REF eligible Category A staff following the process outlined in Part Two - Autumn 2019 A preliminary external review of research outputs and impact case studies - Spring 2020 Final identification of staff following the EDAP approval of the process outlined in Part Two and ongoing external review of research outputs. - Ongoing identification and review of new appointments